 Globally, over 80 % of wastewater generated by society flows back into the ecosystem without being treated or reused.
 In addition, around 40 % of the world’s population doesn’t have enough water to sustain its needs.
-Urbanization and climate change are likely to provide additional challenges.
+Urbanization and climate change are likely to bring additional challenges.

 SIS/ISO has standards for water management covering wastewater and sewerage networks, water reuse, efficient irrigation, water footprint monitoring, and services relating to drinking water supply systems.
 For example,